Schiffer variations and the generic Torelli theorem for hypersurfaces: Introduction

+First order Schiffer variations (\ref{eqfirstschiffer}) of hypersurfaces $X_f$ are the tangent directions at $0$ of Schiffer variations of $f$.
+They are parameterized by the $d$-th Veronese embedding of $\mathbb{P}(S^1)$ in $\mathbb{P}(S^d)$ projected to $\mathbb{P}(R^d_f)$ via the linear projection $\mathbb{P}(S^d)\dashrightarrow\mathbb{P}(R^d_f)$.
+Although the following result is easy to prove, it is crucial for our strategy. \begin{prop} (Cf. Proposition \ref{proschifferrec}.)
+Let $X_f,\,X_g$ be two smooth hypersurfaces of degree $d\geq4$ and dimension $n-1\geq 3$, with $f$ generic.
+If there exists a linear isomorphism $R_f^d\cong R_g^d$ mapping the set of first order Schiffer variations of $f$ to the set of first order Schiffer variations of $g$, $X_f$ is isomorphic to $X_g$. \end{prop}

-First order Schiffer variations (\ref{eqfirstschiffer}) of hypersurfaces $X_f$ are supported on a linear section.
-They are parameterized by the $d$-th Veronese embedding of $\mathbb{P}^n$ projected to $\mathbb{P}(R^d_f)$ via the linear projection $\mathbb{P}(S^d)\dashrightarrow\mathbb{P}(R^d_f)$, so recovering them intrinsically will allow to reconstruct the polynomial structure of the Jacobian ring, or rather its degree divisible by $d$ part, which, according to Theorem \ref{theCagri}, is given by the infinitesimal variation of Hodge structure of $X_f$.
-Our strategy consists in characterizing Schiffer variations by the formal properties of the variation of Hodge structure of the considered family of hypersurfaces along them.
-An obvious but key point (see Lemma \ref{leconstant}) is the fact that the structure of the Jacobian ring does not change much along them.
-Compared to Donagi's method which involves the first order properties of the period map, this is a higher order argument.
-It would be nice to have a better understanding and a more Hodge-theoretic, less formal, characterization of Schiffer variations.
+Our strategy then consists in characterizing Schiffer variations by the formal properties of the variation of Hodge structure along them.
+An obvious but key point (see Lemma \ref{leconstant}) is the fact that the structure of the Jacobian ring (hence of the infinitesimal variation of Hodge structure) does not change much along them.
+This follows from the fact that the Jacobian ideals of $f$ and $f_t=f+tx^d$ agree modulo the ideal generated by $x^{d-1}$.
+This is a higher order property since it concerns the variation of the infinitesimal variation of Hodge structures.
+It would be nice to have a better understanding and a more Hodge-theoretic, less formal, characterization of Schiffer variations. \begin{rema}{\rm Schiffer variations have very special first order properties mentioned above, as their tangent vector at any point lies in the Veronese variety.
+However, crucial to our argument is the fact that they also satisfy higher order conditions, saying that the hypersurface in $\mathbb{P}^{n-1}$ defined by $f_{\mid x=0} $ is constant, independent of $t$. } \end{rema} Our main result can be rephrased as follows. \begin{theo} (Cf. Claim \ref{propvero}.)
+Let $d$ be large enough, and $n\geq d$.
+Let $f\in U_{d,n}$ be generic, $ U\subset U_{d,n}$, $V\subset U_{d,n}$ be Euclidean open sets with $f\in U$, and let $i:U\cong V$ be a holomorphic diffeomorphism inducing an isomorphism of complex variations of Hodge structures

+on $U$.
+Then for a Schiffer variation $(f_t)_{t\in \Delta}$ of $f$ contained in $U$, where $\Delta$ is a disc, with tangent vector $\phi=\frac{df_t}{dt}_{|t=0}\in T_{U,f}$, $i_*\phi$ is a first order Schiffer variation of $f':=i(f)$. \end{theo} This theorem easily implies Theorem \ref{theodonagivoisin} (1) using Proposition \ref{propintroschi}.
+With more work, it could be improved in two ways: